Deadwooding: Robust Global Pruning for Deep Neural Networks: Experiments

-$\bullet$ \emph{Inclusion of benign accuracy through loss $\cL$.} As discussed in section \ref{approach:globalpruning}, the inclusions of benign accuracy in the equation \eqref{eq:lagrangian_relaxation} enables global pruning by ensuring a connected network with valid input to output layer path.
-Table \ref{table2} clearly shows its importance by evaluating benign accuracy on removal of the loss $\cL$ term from equation \eqref{eq:lagrangian_relaxation} in the pruning step.
-The resulting pruned models have much lower accuracy even after fine-tuning.
-To further support this claim, we compare the amount of pruning each layer undergoes and observe that when the benign accuracy term is not included in the loss function $\cL$, \emph{Deadwooding} may produce disconnected networks.
-More details are reported in Appendix D.
+$\bullet$ \emph{Inclusion of benign accuracy through loss $\cL$.} As discussed in Section \ref{sec:Model_pruning}, the inclusion of benign accuracy in Equation \eqref{eq:lagrangian_relaxation} enables global pruning by ensuring a connected network with valid input to output layer path.
+Table \ref{table2} clearly shows its importance by evaluating {\sl eba} and {\sl era} on a modified loss which ignores the term $\cL$ from Equation \eqref{eq:lagrangian_relaxation} in the pruning step.
+Note that the resulting pruned models become disconnected, which thus causes the low scores.
+Additional analysis are shown in Appendix D.1.

-$\bullet$ \emph{Modified Knowledge distillation fine-tuning.} We first note that \citeauthor{KD_prune} suggests that applying vanilla KD as fine-tuning step restores the benign accuracy in the pruned model.
-Additionally, \citeauthor{papernot2016distillation} showed that adversarial KD ($\cL_{\text{soft}}+\cL_{\text{atk}}$) makes the NN models further robust.
-Table \ref{table4} shows that the proposed modified KD fine-tuning (section \ref{sec:fine_tuning}) achieves a pruned model with high {\sl eba} and {\sl era}, where vanilla KD and adversarial KD as fine-tuning achieve high {\sl eba} but lower {\sl era}, and lower {\sl eba} with high {\sl era}, respectively.
-Thus, the proposed modified KD step is effective in achieving highly robust and accurate pruned models.
+$\bullet$ \emph{Modified Knowledge distillation fine-tuning.} \citet{KD_prune} suggests that applying vanilla KD as fine-tuning step restores the benign accuracy in the pruned model.
+Additionally, \citet{papernot2016distillation} showed that adversarial KD ($\cL_{\text{soft}}\& \cL_\adv$) makes the neural network models further robust.
+Table \ref{table4} shows that the modified KD fine-tuning (Section \ref{sec:fine_tuning}) achieves pruned models of high {\sl eba} and {\sl era}, whereas vanilla and adversarial KD as fine-tuning achieve high {\sl eba} but lower {\sl era}.
+Thus, the proposed modified KD step effectively achieves highly robust and accurate pruned models.

-$\bullet$ \emph{FGSM-looping.} Next, we assess the effectiveness of the proposed FGSM-looping.
-Table \ref{pgdvsfgsm}, compares {\sl eba} and {\sl era} achieved with fine-tuning using FGSM-looping, FGSM, and PGD.
-Note that FGSM-looping results are better {\sl eba} or very close {\sl era} to those achieved by competing method.
-At the same time, FGSM-looping reduces the computation time substantially.
-E.g., on an x86\_64 architecture AMD Ryzen 16-core processor, 115 GiB RAM hosting a 16GiB GPU, PGD takes three times more time than FGSM looping to generate adversarial examples for the same amount of $\epsilon_{max}$.

-$\bullet$ \emph{Ablation on adversarial loss measures}.
-To achieve robustness, \emph{Deadwooding} leverages an adversarial proxy (equation \ref{Dist-eq}) in the model pruning step, and FGSM-looping attack (equation \ref{adv-training-background}) in the fine-tuning step.
-As ablation studies, we evaluate \emph{Deadwooding} with FGSM-looping attack in the pruning step and adversarial proxy distance (equation \ref{Dist-eq}) measure in the fine-tuning, respectively.
-On 99\% pruning of VGG-16 (trained on CIFAR-10), the prior achieves an {\sl eba} and {\sl era} of $72.82$ and $88.4$ while the former achieves an {\sl eba} and {\sl era} of $81.4$ and $94.4$, demonstrating the superior performance of the presented approach.